-Imagine all the beautiful spots in the world you can travel to and work at the same time.
-With Africa remaining one of the most attractive places to visit not only because of the aura of its people and nature but also for the rising tech world within this least explored realm.
+Imagine all the beautiful places you can travel to and work simultaneously in the world.
+Africa remains one of the most attractive places to visit not only because of the aura of its people and nature but also for the rising tech world within this least-explored realm.

 In the last decade, Africa is fast becoming the home for digital disruptions in technology across the globe.
-Some of the finest startups are erupting from major African cities such as Kigali, Lagos, Nairobi, Johannesburg and Accra.
+Some of the finest startups erupt from major African cities such as Kigali, Lagos, Nairobi, Johannesburg, and Accra.

 Aside from the major criteria for digital nomads to choose a city to live in, there are many reasons why Africa is a great destination to explore.

 - Lower cost of living for individuals and families.

 - Varieties of outdoor activities, beautiful weather, and nature.